 David describes this word of God we have as being flawless and being like silver refined in a furnace of clay seven times over.
 Commentators suggest that this means that God’s word is like the purest of precious metals.

 We should therefore guard and appreciate its value and use.
 This means people like the young Methodist minister who see the bible as containing the word of God rather than being the word of God are on the slippery path of devaluing the precious word of God as God has given us.

-The Devil in his battle of words does not want us to know and use God’s powerful word and if he can convince us do devalue it he has more opportunities to defeat us with his corrupt and dangerous words.
+The Devil in his battle of words does not want us to know and use God’s powerful word and if he can convince us do devalue it he has more opportunities to defeat us with his corrupt and dangerous words and ideas.